Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Design and build quality

 Pop up legs can raise the device up to 19 degrees, which is a very comfortable drawing position.
-The legs fold up and sit flush with the device while not in use.
+The legs fold back and sit totally flush with the surface.
 If you want more flexibility than you can get a compatible Wacom stand – which gives you more adjustment angles to work with.

-It is very important for a drawing tablet to have a color accurate and bright screen.
+It is very important for a drawing tablet to have a color-accurate screen.
 The Wacom Cintiq 16 comes with a 15.6 inch 1920 x 1080p full HD screen which covers 72% of NTSC color space.
 It may not be as accurate as some of Wacom’s other models but given the price, it is decent enough.

 A pen is the most important part of a drawing tablet.
-A good stylus can make your drawing experience better, even on a not so good tablet.
-Unfortunately, this is where all the Cintiq alternatives fall apart.
-Wacom Cintiq 16 comes with the top of the line Pro pen 2.
+A good stylus has a very positive impact on the overall drawing experience of the tablet.
+The Wacom Cintiq 16 comes with the Wacom’s top of the line Pro Pen 2 stylus.

 Features – Pressure and Tilt detection